TaitoUnited/terraform-google-kubernetes/README.md

     file("${path.root}/../infra.yaml")
   )["kubernetes"]

+  # Registry
+  grant_registry_access      = false  # Should be false on the first run, then true

   # Helm infrastructure apps
   helm_enabled               = false  # Should be false on the first run, then true generate_ingress_dhparam   = false